 In the history of Canadian airports, there are two eras: before the 1990’s, and after.
 Why?
-Because in the 1990’s, Canada’s airports – once managed by the federal government – were transferred to local airport authorities under a not-for-profit model where all revenues are reinvested back into airport operations and capital expenditures.
+Because in the 1990’s, Canada’s airports – once managed by the federal government – were transferred to local control under a not-for-profit model.

 “The current airport authority model has served Canadian air travellers very well over the past 25 years”, notes Halifax International Airport Authority President & CEO Joyce Carter.
 “Halifax Stanfield, for example, has seen infrastructure investments of over $550 million in the past decade, under the watchful eye of our locally-appointed Board of Directors, all directed toward increasing the airport’s economic and social contributions to our region.”

 Canada’s air transport sector, of which airports are a big part, contribute $35 billion in economic activity and $7 billion in federal taxes.
 They have also paid $5 billion in rent to the federal government since 1992.

 Beyond the numbers, airports have made an incomparable impact on building Canada into an economic powerhouse.

 “Think of all the links airports enable – trade links, business links, between communities in Canada and around the world,” says Gooch.
 “Airports are truly Canada’s gateways to the world, connecting communities at home and abroad.”

 So, what is so powerful about this uniquely Canadian, not-for-profit model?
 To understand success today, you must understand the struggles of yesterday.
 Before the 1990’s airports were centrally managed by the federal government.
 Operating at a significant loss, by the time airport ownership was transferred, the cost to taxpayers was a whopping $135 million per year.

 Beyond the cost deficit was the infrastructure deficit.
 With little money to go around, infrastructure investments were few and far between.
 Airports aged and repairs were desperately needed.